The Standing Rules of the Youngstown State University Student Government Association

-1. To claim the floor, a Member raises her/his hand or plaque when no one else has the floor.
+- To claim the floor, a Member raises her/his hand or plaque when no one else has the floor.
 A Member cannot establish prior claim to the floor by raising her/his hand or plaque while another Member has the floor.
 A member does not officially have the floor until the President recognizes him/her.
 This is true for all cases, including making motions and speaking, except as described in Rule VI.

-2. When a Member has the floor, s/he shall only speak on the subject being debated, shall refer to other Members only by title, and shall avoid personalities.
+- When a Member has the floor, s/he shall only speak on the subject being debated, shall refer to other Members only by title, and shall avoid personalities.
 S/he may yield to questions, or may ask another Member to yield, but may not compel him/her to do so.

-3. Members of the student body and university community shall be permitted to attend Legislative Assembly meetings.
+- Members of the student body and university community shall be permitted to attend Legislative Assembly meetings.
 Those spectators shall have no voice in the meeting unless formally recognized by the President.
 If a speaker has been invited to address the SGA body, the President may yield time to him/her during his/her report, or at a time otherwise desirable to the speaker.

 - Author(s) of the action item currently being considered, and the Member which reported that item to the Legislative Assembly shall be accorded priority for the purposes of accepting friendly amendments, answering questions, clarifying matters of fact, and making procedural motions (other than the motion to close debate) intended either to maintain orderly debate or to expedite the consideration of the action item.

 Rule VIII: Attendance

 1. Regular meetings of the Legislative Assembly and any committees thereof shall be held on Mondays at 4:00 PM on an alternating basis, as scheduled by the President.